 • Adjustable.
-Although have no fear, the spice level can definitely be adjusted to any comfort level and preferred flavor.
+Have no fear, the spice level can definitely be adjusted to any comfort level and preferred flavor.

 • Meatless.
 Whether you’re vegetarian, on a budget, or just looking for a meatless meal, this is a great option.